-1st Municipality with a license to electrify all rural areas and having all settlements with 42 413 households electrified (Millennium Development Goal surpassed).
-2.1st Municipality to implement the Breaking New Ground housing project in Senwabarwana Township and recently in the Tolwe township (inclusionary housing development) development in the province and over 5000 low cost housing units constructed in Senwabarwana and currently 50 in Tolwe.

-- 3. Over 45 kilometers of internal streets upgraded from gravel to tar or paving in settlements such as Senwabarwana, Alldays, Taaibosch (Ga-Mamadi), Devrede, Kromhoek, Witten, Avon, Dilaeneng, Indermark and Puraspan. - 4.
+- 1st Municipality with a license to electrify all rural areas and having all settlements with 42 413 households electrified (Millennium Development Goal surpassed).
+2.1st Municipality to implement the Breaking New Ground housing project in Senwabarwana Township and recently in the Tolwe township (inclusionary housing development) development in the province and over 5000 low cost housing units constructed in Senwabarwana and currently 50 in Tolwe. - 3.
+Over 45 kilometers of internal streets upgraded from gravel to tar or paving in settlements such as Senwabarwana, Alldays, Taaibosch (Ga-Mamadi), Devrede, Kromhoek, Witten, Avon, Dilaeneng, Indermark and Puraspan. - 4.
 Over 125 kilometers of provincial and district new roads upgraded from gravel to tar with new 48 bus shelters along D1200, D1598 and 3327 - 5.
 Decentralization plan developed and implemented and culminated in the establishment of satellite offices at Eldorado, Tolwe, Langlaagte, Inver an, Harris which alongside Alldays and Senwabarwana bringing the total to seven.
 Three offices in Langlaagte, Inveraan and Harriswich also serve as the multipurpose community centers. - 6.
-A standard and state of the art sports complex constructed at Eldorado and Mampote village (Ben Seraki) and the third sports facility has been constructed at Alldays through the partnership with Basil Reed Company. - 7.
+A standard and state of the art sports complex constructed at Eldorado and Mampote village (Ben Seraki) and the third sports facility has been constructed at Alldays through the partnership with Basil Reed Company.
+The construction of Senwabarwana sports complex is under construction and hope to attract premiership and first division teams to host their games. - 7.
 76% of the population has access to water either inside yards or at RDP standard - 7.
 A total of 09 clinics upgraded at Kibi, Gideon, Grootdraai, Letswatla, Sekhung, Burgerught, Montz, Kromhoek, Sadu, Uitkyk and Devrede. - 8.
-Two shopping complexes constructed and operate in the Senwabarwana and the third one is under construction in Alldays. - 9.A second modern retail outlet constructed and operational at Senwabarwana creating more than 600 direct permanent jobs while government job creation initiatives through Expanded Public Works Program me (EPWP) and Community Work Program me (CWP) led to over 2000 participants benefiting. - 10.
+Two shopping complexes constructed and operate in the Senwabarwana and the third one is under construction in Alldays. - 09.
 New mining initiatives at Harris which, Aurora and Cracow, as well as Venetia underground mine project and the Soutpan energy renewable project get the approval and implementation with the resultant socio-economic boom for the area.
-Sunbird Energy to bring coal bed methane gas extraction. - 11.
+Sunbird Energy to bring coal bed methane gas extraction. - 10.
 On good governance and public participation the Municipality maintained its record of sound community participation model and such model received recognition from the national Department of Cooperative Governance and Traditional Affairs.
-All ward committees are fully functional. - 12.
+All ward committees are fully functional. - 11.
 Over 47 early childhood daycare centers or preschools constructed